 “I tested probably a dozen different oil blends (our studio team had fun trying out the test batches!) until we landed on a perfect oil blend that we still mix from scratch,” she said.

-The collection now contains six beautiful blends of all-natural bar soaps, which includes invigorating scents like eucalyptus, pine, grapefruit, and rosemary.
+The collection now contains eight beautiful blends of all-natural bar soaps, which includes invigorating scents like eucalyptus, pine, grapefruit, and rosemary.

 Here’s the lowdown on what else goes into these beautiful bar soaps.